Sustainable Cooks

 Instructions

 • Pulse freeze-dried strawberries in a food processor until there are mostly small chunks and fine strawberry powder.
-No food processor?
-Finely chop with a knife until most pieces are uniform in size.

-Make the Ganache (filling)
+Make the Ganache (Filling)

 • Put chocolate in a heatproof bowl.
 Pro tip: chop in uniform sizes to ensure even melting.

 • Pour warmed coconut milk/butter mixture over the chocolate.
 Let it sit for two minutes and then gently stir with a silicone spatula until smooth.
 Pro tip: if lumps remain, keep gently stirring until the heat from the chocolate melts them.
-Add in most of the crushed strawberries, reserving about 2 tbsp in the food processor.

-Shaping Truffles
+Shaping the Truffles

 • Using a spoon, cookie scoop, or melon baller, place truffles on a parchment or waxed paper-lined rimmed baking sheet.
 Pro tip: make all your truffle scoops at once and then go back and gently roll them into uniform shapes.
-Place the truffles in the freezer for 1 hour.

-Make Chocolate Coating:
+Make Chocolate Coating

-Dipping the Truffles:
+Dipping the Truffles

-• Remove truffles from the freezer and place one ball in the melted chocolate.
-Spoon chocolate over it until covered.
-Use the spoon to place the truffle on the tines of a fork.
+• Use the spoon to place the truffle on the tines of a fork.
 Gently use your free hand to tap the hand holding the fork to remove excess chocolate.
 Don't tap the fork directly or your truffle may fall.

 • Repeat until all the truffles have been dipped.
 Pro tip: if your dipping chocolate starts to get hard to work with, microwave for 5 seconds at a time until it has returned to a pourable consistency.

 • Allow the truffles to cool on the baking sheet on the counter (not the fridge!) until the chocolate coating has hardened and they are no longer warm to the touch.
-Transfer to an air-tight container and store in a cool part of the house.

 Notes